 - a.
 Requirement: If the Government believes that it needs additional research data that was produced under this Award, the Government may request the research data and the Recipient agrees to provide the research data within a reasonable time. - b.
-Applicability: The requirement in paragraph 2.a of this section applies to any research data that are: - i.
-Produced under this Award, either as a Recipient or sub-recipient; - ii.
-Used by the Government in developing an agency action that has the force and effect of law; and - iii.
-Published, which occurs either when: - 1) The research data is published in a peer-reviewed scientific or technical journal; or - 2) DHS publicly and officially cites the research data in support of an agency action that has the force and effect of law - c.
-Definition of "research data:" For the purposes of this section, "research data:" - i.
-Means the recorded factual material (excluding physical objects, such as laboratory samples) commonly accepted in the scientific community as necessary to validate research findings. - ii.
-Excludes: - 1) Preliminary analyses; - 2) Drafts of scientific papers; - 3) Plans for future research; - 4) Peer reviews; - 5) Communications with colleagues; - 6) Trade secrets; - 7) Commercial information; - 8) Materials necessary that a researcher must hold confidential until they are published, or similar information which is protected under law; and - 9) Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, such as information that could be used to identify a particular person in a research study. - d.
+Applicability: The requirement in paragraph 2.a of this section applies to any research data that are: - 1.
+Produced under this Award, either as a Recipient or sub-recipient; - 2.
+Published, which occurs either when: - a.
+The research data is published in a peer-reviewed scientific or technical journal; or - b.
+DHS publicly and officially cites the research data in support of an agency action that has the force and effect of law. - 3.
 Requirements for sub-awards: The Recipient agrees to include in any sub-award made under this Agreement the requirements of this award term (Patent Rights and Data Rights) and the DHS Standard Terms and Conditions award term (Copyright).

-K. PROGRAM INCOME.
+K. PROGRAM INCOME